Braselton police welcome Hall sheriff’s new precinct

 Ed Roach and Fred Irvin were recognized by the Town Council for their

-employee who worked with us.
-Also, I was very pleased to see that we live
+every employee who worked with us.
+Also, I was very pleased to see

 The Academy is designed for an indepth study of town operations including